DigiBP/DigiBP_Paneer/README.md

 This camunda project is the result of the Digitalisation of Business Process at the [FHNW MBIS](https://www.fhnw.ch/en/degree-programmes/business/msc-bis).
-It respresents the digitilization of a real world process and shows the improvements that come with.
+It respresents the digitilization of a real world process and shows the improvements that come with it.

 Link to the wiki for more information: https://github.com/DigiBP/DigiBP_Paneer/wiki